 ARPANSA recruits, develops and nurtures appropriately qualified staff with the expertise required to support and carry out its regulatory activities.
 ARPANSA plans its human resources accordingly, including recruitment, retention, and succession planning of staff with the appropriate experience, qualifications and skillsets.
 ARPANSA provides learning opportunities to develop necessary skills, knowledge and abilities, including on-the-job training and training in emergency response, and promotes interaction with regulatory colleagues nationally and internationally.

-6.7 Integrated Management System
+6.7 Management System

-The IMS specifies the planned and systematic actions necessary to provide confidence that the statutory obligations placed on ARPANSA are being fulfilled and regularly assessed and improved as appropriate.
+The AMS specifies the planned and systematic actions necessary to provide confidence that the statutory obligations placed on ARPANSA are being fulfilled and regularly assessed and improved as appropriate.
 It captures the processes by which ARPANSA carries out its regulatory activities to ensure licence holders assume responsibility for safety and carries out justified activities under their licences safely and with due regard to optimisation of protection.
-It ensures stability and consistency in regulatory decisions, and guides leadership and management for safety among ARPANSA’s staff as well as among licenced entities.
+It ensures stability and consistency in regulatory decisions, and guides leadership and management for safety among ARPANSA’s staff as well as among licensed entities.

 ARPANSA emphasises the continuous enhancement of safety as a general objective, while at the same time recognising the risks associated with implementing changes of significance for safety.
 ARPANSA makes provision for establishing, maintaining and retrieving records relating to the safety of facilities, sources and activities, or for requiring regulated entities to establish, maintain or retrieve such records.
 Those records include inventories of radioactive waste and spent fuel, registers of sources, and records relating to the safety of facilities and activities.